-Target 3: Implementation of educational and communication programs targeting political officials and implementing agencies.
+Target 3: Implementation of educational and communication programs targeting municipal officials and implementing agencies.

-The recommendations of this plan are not of much use if the various implementing agencies in the Pewaukee River Watershed are unaware of the recommendation included within it.
-Additionally, many political officials, who could greatly influence the achievement of the recommendations in this plan, may be uneducated on issues related to river management, thereby reducing the likelihood that they would endorse the recommendations.
-This target seeks to both disseminate the information contained in this plan, as well as educate political officials about rivers in general so as to improve the chances for implementation of the plan.
+For the recommendations of this plan to be successfully implemented, the various implementing agencies in the Pewaukee River watershed must be aware of.
+Additionally, development of the plan provides a means to inform municipal officials-who could greatly influence the achievement of the recommendations in this plan-about issues related to river management, thereby increasing the likelihood that they would endorse the recommendations.
+This target seeks to both disseminate the information contained in this plan, as well as to inform municipal officials about rivers in general.

-Like the recommendations presented in the monitoring section, many of these recommendations would apply to the entire watershed.
-Therefore any of the recommendation maps (see Map VI-1 through Map VI-7) can be used to identify regions for targeting.
+As with the recommendations presented in the monitoring section, many of these recommendations would apply to the entire watershed.
+Therefore all of the recommendation maps (see Maps 32 through Map 38) can be used to identify areas for targeting.

-The recommended actions associate with education are listed and briefly explained below:
+The recommended actions associated with education are listed and briefly explained as follows:

-Recommended Action for Education Target 1: (i.e., Implementation of educational and communication programs targeting community members and river users).
+Recommended Action for Education Target 1: (i.e., Implementation of educational and communication programs targeting community members and River users).

-• Continue promoting informational and educational activities intended to draw attention to the water resources in the Pewaukee River watershed, including activities such as: a) storm drain informational marking; b) volunteer stream water quality monitoring; c) distributing information on proper management of materials that may cause water pollution from sources such as automobiles, pets, household hazardous wastes, and household practices; d) promoting beneficial onsite reuse of composted leaves and grass clippings, and proper use of lawn and garden fertilizers and pesticides; and, e) promoting infiltration practices for residential stormwater runoff, such as "rain gardens."

-- Continuation by the Lake Pewaukee Sanitary District of their public awareness campaigns and citizen participation that contribute to an informed citizenry within the watershed, including provision of information not only of lake-interest but also relating to the streams of the watershed, in the lake district newsletters, meetings, and other media outlets; - Continues implementation of programs meant to inform and educate the public on invasive species issues. - Encourage inclusion of river-oriented curricula in local schools.
+- Continue promoting informational and educational activities intended to draw attention to the water resources in the Pewaukee River watershed, including activities such as: a) storm drain informational marking; b) volunteer stream water quality monitoring; c) distributing information on proper management of materials that may cause water pollution from sources such as automobiles, pets, household hazardous wastes, and household practices; d) promoting beneficial onsite reuse of composted leaves and grass clippings and proper use of lawn and garden fertilizers and pesticides; and e) promoting infiltration practices for residential stormwater runoff, such as "rain gardens." - Continue Lake Pewaukee Sanitary District public awareness campaigns and citizen participation that contribute to an informed citizenry within the watershed, including provision of information not only of Lake interest but also relating to the streams of the watershed, in the Lake District newsletters, meetings, and other media outlets; - Continue implementation of programs to inform and educate the public on invasive species issues. - Encourage inclusion of river-oriented curricula in local schools.
 Promote river monitoring and storm drain informational marking in cooperation with community organizations such as the Pewaukee River Partnership, Inc. - Create and erect signage identifying watershed boundaries or stream crossings on local roadways with appropriate permission to communicate watershed issues/value (as recommended in Recreation Target 1). - Develop and distribute newsletters at municipal buildings and public libraries.
-Also consider distributing recycled paper placemats containing river access points and activities of interest, to local restaurants. - Sponsor a poster, photograph, essay, or video contest to promote awareness and protections of the Pewaukee River and its watershed.
-Solicit prizes and support from community businesses and/or service organizations. - Identify activities appropriate to community youth and service organizations and share these with the leadership of these groups (e.g., Eagle Scout projects, community garden projects) - Promote synergies with existing community activities and organizations such as recycling and public health, among others.
+Also consider distributing recycled paper placemats containing river access points and activities of interest to local restaurants. - Sponsor a poster, photograph, essay, or video contest to promote awareness and protections of the Pewaukee River and its watershed.
+Solicit prizes and support from community businesses and/or service organizations. - Identify activities appropriate to community youth and service organizations and share these with the leadership of these groups (e.g., Eagle Scout projects, community garden projects). - Promote synergies with existing community activities and organizations such as recycling and public health, among others.
 Develop partnerships with the Wisconsin Department of Tourism and local tourism outlets and offices to promote river-oriented outdoor recreation.
 Partner with local businesses (e.g., bike shops, canoe liveries, ice cream parlors). - Develop a "River Day" annual event to promote awareness of the ongoing efforts to protect and enhance fisheries and recreation.
-Encourage public access television stations to develop, obtain, and screen programs related to the natural history of the specific rivers. - Compile an oral and/or photographic history of the rivers in partnership with county historical societies.
-Sponsor a river-oriented display in community centers and libraries, focused on local neighborhoods.
+Encourage public access television stations to develop, obtain, and screen programs related to the natural history of the specific rivers.

+• Compile an oral and/or photographic history of the River in partnership with the County historical society.
+Sponsor a River-oriented display in community centers and libraries that is focused on local neighborhoods.